saramarin23/notas/javascript básico.md

 Sometimes you will need to test more than one thing at a time.
 The logical and operator (&&) returns true if and only if the operands to the left and right of it are true.
 The logical or operator (||) returns true if either of the operands is true.
 Otherwise, it returns false.

+Objetos
+--

+Objects are similar to arrays, except that instead of using indexes to access and modify their data, you access the data in objects through what are called properties.

+Objects are useful for storing data in a structured way, and can represent real world objects, like a cat.

+Here's a sample cat object:

+<pre><code>var cat = {
+  "name": "Whiskers",
+  "legs": 4,
+  "tails": 1,
+  "enemies": ["Water", "Dogs"]
+};</pre></code>